blashin888/conditions-for-non-fragility/draft.md

 ---

-5. Legitimacy Through Reproducibility
+### 5. Legitimacy Through Reproducibility

 Universal agreement is impossible.

 Instead, systems must aim for:

-decisions that are difficult to overturn, not universally accepted
+decisions that are difficult to overturn, not universally accepted.

-This is achieved through:
+Supported through:

-Transparent facts
+- Transparent facts

-Explicit rules
+- Explicit rules

-Causal breakdown
+- Causal breakdown

-Proportional response
+- Proportional response

-Visible procedure
+- Visible procedure

 The core condition:

-A decision can be retraced
+A decision can be retraced.

+---

 6. Scale Mismatch and Collapse